jonmccull/digital-garden/_notes/product-marketing.md

 ## What is Product Marketing?

 Product marketing is the driving force behind getting a product to market (and keeping it there).
-Product marketers use customer, market and competitive research to develop positioning, messaging and audience segmentation strategies that take into account the broader context of a product offering.
+Product marketers use customer, market and competitive research to develop [[Positioning]], messaging and audience segmentation strategies that take into account the broader context of a product offering.

 A product marketer's job is to clearly articulate the product's value in a way that resonates with the target market to drive adoption and advocacy.<input type="checkbox" id="cb7" /><label for="cb7"><sup></sup></label><span><span class="footnote-inner">"[Product marketers are] the people responsible for being able to understand – and therefore articulate – what is different and better and remarkable about your for offering, for your target people." – [April Dunford](https://twitter.com/aprildunford?lang=en) in [Product Marketing Alliance](https://productmarketingalliance.com/what-is-product-marketing/).</span></span> Internally, product marketing should represent the voice of customer before, during and after launch.